 Hiring help for your content business introduces NJ-specific risk.
 New Jersey's ABC test under N.J.S.A.
 43:21-19(i)(6) is one of the strictest worker classification tests in the country.
 Prong B requires that the worker performs services 'outside the usual course of business' of the employer.
 That means hiring a video editor, graphic designer, or virtual assistant as a 1099 contractor is risky if they're performing functions that are regular and integral to your content business.
 NJ has collected $84 million in wage assessments since 2018 from businesses that misclassified workers.
 If you need ongoing help, talk to me about whether you should be running payroll instead of issuing 1099s.

 If you have kids, there's a legitimate tax strategy worth exploring.
 Children under 18 employed by a parent's sole proprietorship are exempt from FICA under IRC Section 3121(b)(3)(A) and from FUTA under Section 3306(c)(5).
-Your child can earn up to the standard deduction amount ($15,000 in 2026, indexed for inflation) completely tax-free, and the wages are deductible to your business.
+Your child can earn up to the dependent standard deduction amount ($16,100 for 2026, per Rev. Proc.
+2025-32) completely tax-free, and the wages are deductible to your business.
 They can do legitimate work like managing social media, organizing files, appearing in content, or handling inventory for merch.
 This only works for sole proprietorships and spousal partnerships.
 S-Corps and C-Corps do NOT qualify for the FICA exemption.
 State-level Coogan Laws for child influencers are expanding rapidly.
 Following California's AB 1880 and SB 764, states like Illinois and Minnesota now require depositing 15% to 65% of gross earnings into a trust account when a minor's likeness appears in 30% or more of compensated content.
 NJ hasn't passed a specific digital Coogan law yet, but the legislative momentum suggests it's coming.

 Every platform has its own tax quirks.
 I've written detailed guides for each one: YouTube Taxes covers AdSense mechanics, the 55/45 split, and hobby vs. business rules.
 Twitch Streamer Taxes breaks down subs, bits, donations, and the Kick 95/5 comparison.
 TikTok Taxes covers all nine monetization programs, including TikTok Shop and LIVE gifts.
 OnlyFans Taxes addresses the 80/20 payout, LLC privacy structures, and deduction gray areas.
 And UGC Creator Taxes covers gifted product valuation, brand deal structures, and when to formalize your side hustle into a business.